mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 $ hg push
 ```

-The reply from the server will contain the URL to your changeset: copy and paste that URL in the bug and close it.
+The reply from the server will contain the URL to your changeset: copy and paste that URL in the bug.
+If the bug only contains a patch to region.properties, you can close the bug after landing; if it also contains a patch stored in MozReview, the bug will be automatically closed when the patch is merged to mozilla-central.